Bhanurzh/simple-expressjs-restful-api-swagger/README.md

-# Learn a simple RESTful API using Node JS and Swagger
+# Learn a simple RESTful API using Express JS and Swagger

 Hope u understand with this repository, happy learning 😁